MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

     - Removed the ``Multi Applications`` module from the platform configuration file
     - Value of the ``BON`` constant ``com.microej.architecture.capability`` is now ``mono`` instead of ``single`` when the Core Engine capability is Mono-Sandbox.

 - Support of THALES Sentinel License Manager
+- Added a default MicroEJ application ``microejapp.o`` that can be used for BSP test whitout SDK license

 If you plan to migrate a VEE Port from Architecture ``8.0.0`` to Architecture ``8.1.0``, consider the :ref:`architecture8_migration` chapter.

 Core Engine